iacutone/iacutone.github.io/source/_posts/2016-05-15-find-and-replace-text.markdown

 file1.txt file2.txt
 ```

-xargs is a Unix utility that constructs argument lists.
+xargs is a Unix utility that constructs argument lists and is smashing the filenames into one line.

 Finally, we pipe the arguments from xargs to sed.